- How do I say CPHRTM?

 - Can I have my exam rescored if I feel there has been a mistake?

-- Why is there a national requirement for professional experience in human resources in order to obtain the CPHRTM?
+- Why is there a requirement for professional experience in human resources in order to obtain the CPHR?

-- What is the experience requirement for the CPHRTM designation?
+- What is the experience requirement for the CPHR designation?

 - What is considered professional work experience?